danceos/fail/README.md

 Publications about FAIL*
 ------------------------
+Please cite the EDCC paper if you want to refer to FAIL*:

  - H. Schirmeier, M. Hoffmann, C. Dietrich, M. Lenz, D. Lohmann, and O.
    Spinczyk.
 FAIL*: An open and versatile fault-injection framework for the